eltonjrv/eltonjrv.github.io/README.md

 ```
 $ source deactivate
 ```
-## Demultiplexing with QIIME2 tools and an ad-hoc PERL script
+## Demultiplexing with QIIME2 tools and an *ad hoc* PERL script
 ##### Please refer to  https://docs.qiime2.org/2018.6/install for instructions on how to install QIIME2
-Creating a directory where there will be all your raw fastq files:
+Creating a directory for the demultiplexing job:
 ```
 $ mkdir demux
 ```